SSoelvsten/adiar/docs/core.md

 ```

 ## Files
-All algorithms of _COOM_ rely on having the BDDs stored on disk with the
+All algorithms of _Adiar_ rely on having the BDDs stored on disk with the
 specific exploitable ordering mentioned above (c.f.
 [Nodes and
 Pointers](#nodes-and-pointers)).
 To construct a BDD by hand, one has to
 explicitly follow this ordering; otherwise the algorithms will have _undefined
 behaviour_.

-In _COOM_ a set of nodes are stored in a `node_file`, in which all these nodes
+In _Adiar_ a set of nodes are stored in a `node_file`, in which all these nodes
 are stored with respect to the reverse of the ordering above.
 That is, one has
 to write nodes bottom-up in reverse for each layer with respect to the _id_.
 One
 can write nodes to the file by use of the `node_writer` object.
 One can either